Visiting Meteora Monasteries: A Travel Guide To Greece’s Mythical Landscape

 • Contact Number: +30 24320 22278

-The access to the top was notoriously difficult as the wooden ladders that led there were quite dangerous.
-Later on they were replaced by a net which was pulled to the top with a rope.
-Eventually stairs were carved in the rock which allowed easy and safe access.
+Access to the top was notoriously difficult as the wooden ladders that led there were quite dangerous.
+Later on, they were replaced by a net which was pulled to the top with a rope.
+Eventually, stairs were carved into the rock which allowed easy and safe access.

 Opening Hours: